SinuxDev/SinuxDev/README.md

 - 📫 How to reach me **aung.yehtet1738@gmail.com**

-- **Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.
-(Martin Fowler)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/aung-ye-htet-93b36325a/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="aung-ye-htet-93b36325a/" height="30" width="40" /></a>